contentful/extensions/marketplace/commercetools-sku/README.md

 To install this app you have to:

-- Sign up with Commercetools and [create an API client](https://docs.commercetools.com/getting-started) to acquire the necessary credentials.
+- Sign up with Commercetools and [create a read-only API client](https://docs.commercetools.com/getting-started) to acquire the necessary credentials.
 - Fill in all data pertaining to your Commercetools account in the installation screen.
 - Select all fields for which you'd like to install the Commercetools app from the list of available fields.
 - Click on `Install`